Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br> 22
 <br> 333

-## Problem14: Inverted Letter Pattern:
+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem14" >Problem14: Inverted Letter Pattern:</a>

 Write a program to read a number and print inverted pattern as follows:
 <br> Input: